logo Joe Schneider

 How does The Dayton Foundation invest fund dollars for growth?

-The Dayton Foundation utilizes more than 30 foundation-approved investment managers in which to invest donors' funds, pending donation to charity.
+The Dayton Foundation utilizes more than 50 foundation-approved investment managers in which to invest donors' funds, pending donation to charity.

 Our volunteer Finance Committee, comprised of members of leading financial and investment institutions and businesses, works with our professional staff to regularly evaluate investment performance to assure successful achievement of stated benchmarks.
-The Dayton Foundation Governing Board has final oversite of investment policies and performance.
+The Dayton Foundation Governing Board has final oversight of investment policies and performance.
 The Foundation also employs the Fund Evaluation Group to provide third-party evaluation of investment performance on a quarterly basis.

 Our services are funded in three ways:

-• from gifts to the Foundation’s operating fund,
+- from gifts to the Foundations operating fund,

-• from income earned from short-term accounts, including the Charitable Checking AccountSM Service (Dayton Foundation Depository, Inc.), and
+- from income earned from short-term accounts, including the Charitable Checking Account℠ Service (Dayton Foundation Depository, Inc.), and

-• from administrative assessments to permanent funds.
+- from administrative assessments to permanent funds.

 What are the financial benefits and tax advantages of gifting through The Dayton Foundation?